Security-Onion-Solutions/securityonion-docs/proxmox.rst

 The second option is to sniff traffic from a Proxmox virtual NIC.
 For more details, please see the discussion at https://github.com/Security-Onion-Solutions/securityonion/discussions/8245.

 Keep in mind you may need to manually disable NIC offloading features on any Proxmox NIC used for sniffing (the physical interface and any related bridge interface).
-One way to do this is to add a post-up command to each sniffing interface in /etc/network/interfaces.
-For example, if you have a physical interface called ``enp2s0`` with a bridge interface called ``vmbr1``, then you might add the following to the ``enp2s0`` section:
+One way to do this is to add a post-up command to each sniffing interface in /etc/network/interfaces on the Proxmox host.

+For example, if you have a Proxmox physical interface called ``enp2s0`` with a bridge interface called ``vmbr1``, then you might log into Proxmox and edit /etc/network/interfaces by adding the following to the ``enp2s0`` section:

 ::